 The two sweetest words that anyone charged with any criminal charge will ever hear from a prosecuting attorney are “Case Dismissed!”
-But what happens after the charges have been dismissed?
-Is it possible for the State refile the dismissed charges?
+But what happens after the State dismisses the charges?
+Is it possible for the State to refile the dismissed charges?
 How can you ever sleep easy again not knowing whether you have to face being charged with criminal charges all over?

 Did the prosecutor say that they were dismissing the charges with prejudice?
 If you heard the words “with prejudice” then no, the State cannot refile the charges.
 If you did not hear those words, then they may or may not be able to file.
 The following questions still need to be considered.

-Was the dismissal pursuant to a plea agreement to another criminal charge or charges?
-If so, then the answer is no they cannot refile the charges, regardless of whether prejudice is mentioned at all.
+Was the dismissal according to a plea agreement to another criminal charge or charges?
+If so, then the answer is no they cannot refile the charges, regardless of whether the Court mentions prejudice at all.

 Has the Statute of Limitations run on your case?
-Most cases have a time limit within which a charge can be filed, and if the State attempts to file the charges after the Statute of Limitations has run, they may have problems refiling, although there are a number of factors that may cause the Statute to be tolled, and felony cases rarely have statute of limitations issues, since most felonies have at least a 5 year statute of limitations.
-To learn more about the Statute of Limitations, read here.
+Most cases have a time limit within which they can file a charge.
+If the State attempts to bring the charges after the Statute of Limitations has run, they may have problems refiling.
+However, some factors may “toll” the statute, and felony cases rarely have statute of limitations issues, since most felonies have at least a five-year statute of limitations.

-The time where I see the issue of refiling of criminal charges come up most frequently is at the time of a preliminary hearing.
-According to the Idaho Criminal Rules a criminal defendant has a right to a preliminary hearing within 14 days if in custody, and 21 days if out of custody.
+The time where I see refiling of criminal charges come up most frequently is at the time of a preliminary hearing.
+According to the Idaho Criminal Rules, a criminal defendant has a right to a preliminary hearing within 14 days if in custody, and 21 days if out of custody.

 It is very common for the prosecuting attorney to fail to have their case ready for a preliminary hearing within that time limit.
-In fact, it is more common for the prosecuting attorney to request a continuance than have a case ready in 21 days.
-Defendants charged with felony charges will try to seize this opportunity to request that the case be dismissed for failure to hold the preliminary hearing within 21 days.
-So the Defendant requests that the matter be dismissed, and the judge complies with the request, since the rules clearly state that the preliminary hearing should be held within 21 days.
+It is more common for the prosecuting attorney to request a continuance than have a case prepared in 21 days.
+Defendants charged with felony charges will try to seize this opportunity to demand that the court dismiss the case for failure to hold the preliminary hearing within 21 days.
+However, the State beats the defendant to the punch and dismisses the case before the court does.

-The Defendant believes that he (or she) has gained a victory, but in fact he has not and has probably caused his case more problems because now he has not only forced the State to dismiss the case but also to refile the case.
-And when the State refiles that means a new warrant will be issued, and the Defendant will be rearrested, and have to post an entirely new bond, and will get none of their other bail bond money back.
+The Defendant believes that he has gained a victory, but he has not and has probably caused his case more problems because now he has not only forced the State to dismiss the case but also to refile the case.
+And when the State refiles that means that the court will issue a new warrant, and the Defendant will be rearrested, and have to post an entirely new bond, and will get none of their other bail bond money back.

 If you have had a case dismissed, and still not sure whether the prosecuting attorney can refile the dismissed criminal charges, you may want to contact a criminal defense attorney.
 Call our office, and we’ll be happy to help you with any questions you may have.